 If your child is having frequent ear infections, more aggressive prevention may be indicated.
 There are different opinions as to the definition of chronic ear infections.
 How many is too many?

-- More aggressive doctors may choose to begin medical prevention if you child has more than three ear infections in six months, or more than four in one year.
+- More aggressive doctors may choose to begin medical prevention if your child has more than three ear infections in six months or more than four in one year.

 - Other factors such as hearing loss and speech delay may warrant more aggressive treatment.